ScorexFoundation/sigmastate-interpreter/docs/perf-style-guide.md

 (see  performance of "Seq vs Array" in `BasicBenchmarks.scala`).

 What happens here is that 1) native unboxed Java array is created and then
-2) wrapped via implicit conversion `wrapIntArray` into `WrappedArray#ofInt` object which is inherited from `Seq` trait so it can be used directly.
+2) wrapped via implicit conversion `wrapIntArray` into a `WrappedArray#ofInt` object which is inherited from the `Seq` trait so it can be used directly.

 Why this is faster:
-1) Avoid additional allocations (vs only two new objects are allocated in Array case).
+1) Avoids additional allocations (vs only two new objects are allocated in the Array case).
-Note that not only each Int is boxed to java.lang.Integer (or other primitive type), but also `scala.collection.immutable.::` instances are created for each item.
+Note that not only is each Int boxed into java.lang.Integer (or other primitive type), but also `scala.collection.immutable.::` instances are created for each item as well.
-2) Avoid boxing which is proportional to the size of Seq
+2) Avoids boxing (which is proportional to the size of Seq)
-3) The access to array items is cache local both when the array is created and when it is later used
+3) The accessing of array items is cached locally both when the array is created and when it is later used
 4) Less allocations means less garbage to collect later.
-This is especially important when the application is multi-threaded, because in this case garbage collector will compete with application threads for CPU resources, thus further slowing down computations.
+This is especially important when the application is multi-threaded, because in this case the garbage collector will compete with application threads for CPU resources, thus further slowing down the application.

-This seems like universal acceleration recipe.
-It doesn't make your code less readable.
+This seems like a universal standard that is applicable everywhere as it doesn't make your code any less readable.
-The arrays created in this way are only accessible via `Seq` interface, which is immutable.
+Do note that the arrays created in this way are only accessible via `Seq` interface, which is immutable.
 Thus, better performance is achieved without sacrificing other desirable code qualities like readability, safety, conciseness.

 ### Abstract class vs trait

 Traits are more flexible than classes because they can be mixed in various ways.
-That is often convenient when the code is prototyped and when the code shape is still changing.
-Also they are easier to type.
+This makes them convenient when the code is prototyped and when the code shape is still changing.
+They are also easier to type.

-However traits come with inherent performance penalty.
-Invocation of trait's method results in `invokeinterface` opcode of JVM instead of `invokevirtual` opcode for class method invocation.
-First, HotSpot JIT needs to do more work to optimize execution of `invokeinterface`, which is not always possible.
-Second, if it fails to optimize, then every call will have an additional method search before an actual invocation takes place.
+However traits come with inherent performance penalties.
+Invocation of a trait's method results in the `invokeinterface` JVM opcode instead of the `invokevirtual` opcode for class method invocation.
+What this means is that first the HotSpot JIT needs to do more work to optimize execution of `invokeinterface`, which is not always possible.
+Secondly, if it fails to optimize, then every call will have an additional method search before an actual invocation takes place.

 ##### What to use instead

-When prototyping use `abstract class` instead of `trait` declaration by default.
+When prototyping use `abstract class` instead of a `trait` declaration by default.
-This way you avoid over generalization of you type hierarchy, and you will have better understanding of where you really need traits and why.
+This way you avoid over generalization of your type hierarchy, ain addition to having a better understanding of where you really need to use traits and why.

-Try changing `trait` declarations with `abstract class` declarations.
-In many cases this is as simple as that, and you get performance gains almost for free.
+It's as simple as changing `trait` declarations to `abstract class` and you get performance gains for for next to free.
-This however not always possible with published APIs as it may break compatibility.
+Be aware that this however is not always possible with published APIs as it may break compatibility.

 ### Concluding remarks

-Program performance is the result of everyday work, rather than one time job.
+Program performance upkeep & optimization is the result of constant vigilance and work, rather than just a one time job.
 There is no *one size fits all* solution as there are many trade-offs along the way.
-You may find it useful to examine the References section for more detailed information.
+You may find it useful to take a look at the References section below for more detailed information on relevant topics.

 ### References
 1. [Scala Style Guide](https://docs.scala-lang.org/style/)